SilverGekko/TkInter-Project/README.md

 # TkInter-Project
 Tinkering with TkInter.

-Following the [Tkinter By Example](https://github.com/Dvlv/Tkinter-By-Example) instructions by Dvlv.
+Loosely followed the core ideas of [Tkinter By Example](https://github.com/Dvlv/Tkinter-By-Example) by Dvlv.

+Always ready to meme.

+Iteration 2 will email card info entered to an address.